We Represent Alaskan Men in Child Support Cases

 How Is Child Support Calculated in Alaska?

-Alaska uses a specific formula under Civil Rule 90.3 to determine child support, based primarily on the non-custodial parent’s adjusted annual income multiplied by a percentage depending on the number of children (e.g., 20% for one child, 27% for two).
-Adjustments apply for shared, divided, or hybrid custody arrangements, and deductions are allowed for certain mandatory expenses.
+Alaska uses a specific formula under Alaska Civil Rule 90.3, which is part of the broader Alaska Civil Rule framework governing child support, to determine support obligations.
+The calculation is based primarily on the non-custodial parent’s adjusted annual income multiplied by a percentage depending on the number of children (e.g., 20% for one child, 27% for two).
+The court also considers the actual parenting time and visitation schedule when determining how much a parent is required to pay child support.
+Parenting time and extended visitation can significantly affect the amount a parent is required to pay child support, as adjustments apply for shared, divided, or hybrid custody arrangements, and deductions are allowed for certain mandatory expenses.
 As child support lawyers in Anchorage, AK, at Family Law Center for Men, we help fathers ensure accurate income calculations, proper custody classifications, and fair outcomes that reflect your financial responsibilities while protecting your rights.

 What Factors Affect Child Support Amounts in Alaska?

-Key factors include each parent’s adjusted annual income (after allowable deductions like taxes and mandatory retirement contributions), the custody arrangement (primary, shared, divided, or hybrid), the number of children, and any prior support obligations.
+Key factors include each parent’s adjusted annual income (after allowable deductions like taxes, mandatory retirement contributions, and consideration of assets such as significant holdings or unearned income), the custody arrangement (primary, shared, divided, or hybrid), the number of children, any prior support obligations, and mandatory expenses like health insurance and medical care for the child.
 Courts may vary the guideline amount in unusual circumstances if it’s manifestly unjust.
 Our child support lawyers in Anchorage, AK, analyze your specific situation—gathering financial documents and evidence—to advocate for an equitable calculation that considers your role as a father and avoids unfair burdens.

 How Does Shared Custody Impact Child Support in Alaska?

-In shared physical custody (at least 110 overnights per year with each parent), support is calculated by determining what each parent would pay if the other had primary custody, then offsetting those amounts based on time spent and incomes, often resulting in lower or no payments.
+In shared physical custody (at least 110 overnights per year with each parent), parenting time is a key factor in determining support obligations.
+The court calculates what one parent would pay if the other parent had primary custody, then offsets those amounts based on the percentage of parenting time and each parent’s income.
+This often results in lower or no payments, depending on how much time each parent spends with the child.
 As child support lawyers in Anchorage, AK, we specialize in helping fathers secure shared arrangements and apply the correct shared custody formula under Civil Rule 90.3(b) to minimize obligations while maximizing your involvement with your children.

 Can Child Support Orders Be Modified in Alaska?

-Yes, child support can be modified if there’s a material change in circumstances, such as a significant income change, custody modification, or when recalculated support differs by at least 15% from the current order.
+Yes, child support can be modified if there’s a significant change in circumstances, such as a substantial income fluctuation or a change in parenting time.
+Courts require a significant change—like a major income change, custody modification, or when recalculated support differs by at least 15% from the current order—to justify a modification of child support.
 Under Civil Rule 90.3(h), modifications are not retroactive except in limited cases.
 If you’re a father seeking to adjust support due to job changes, relocation, or other shifts, our child support lawyers in Anchorage, AK, file motions, provide evidence, and represent you to achieve a fair revision that aligns with your current reality.

 What Role Does Paternity Play in Alaska Child Support Cases?